FontoXML/fontoxml-table-flow-xhtml/README.md

 		})
 	],

+	// Widget are before rows.
+Any widget can be used, but only the {@link iconWidget} is supported here.
+Optional, defaults to an empty array.
 	rowBefore: [
 		createIconWidget('dot-circle-o', {
 			clickOperation: 'do-nothing'
 		})
 	],

-	// To add insertion buttons which insert a column or a row at a specific place, default false.
+	// This will show buttons that insert a new column or row.
+Optional, defaults to false.
 	showInsertionWidget: true,

-	// To add highlighting bars which highlight columns and rows, and provide operations popover, default false.
+	// This will show areas that can be hovered over to hightlight a column or row and that can be clicked to show a operations popover.
+Optional, defaults to false.
 	showHighlightingWidget: true
 });